kantarsifo/kantar-sifo-mobile-analytics-pod/README.md

     }
 ```

 With this, code is complete.
-Now follows setup to make inter-app communcation possible
+Now follows Shared Keychain setup to make inter-app communcation possible

 ----
 NOTE: If you don't wan't to use Shared Keychain, skip this part!